DanHam/packer-virt-sysprep-example/README.md

 style operation* can be used individually or in conjuction with any or all of the other operations.

-The example below will run the operations to ensure each machine created from the generated image will have a unique machine-id and host ssh keys.
+The example below will run the operations that ensure each machine created from the generated image will have a unique machine-id and host ssh keys.
 Be warned that you may need to change the "execute_command" to fit with how you do things in your build e.g. run with sudo.
 Additionally, note